A straightforward out-and-back, with a short spur to a gushy spring.

 Fire Tower Views

-I got to this fire tower around 5:30 am which was about 40 minutes before the sun popped above the mountain ridges to the east.
-The colors are often best before dawn, as the sun’s rays light up the clouds from below the horizon.
-(Get sunrise photography tips here.)
+I got to this fire tower around 5:30 am which was about 40 minutes before the sun popped above the ridges to the east.
+Sunrise colors are often best before dawn, as the sun’s rays light up the clouds from below the horizon.
+(Get a ton of sunrise photography tips here.)

 At Red Hill, all the drama is to the east…